A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 Take a stroll around the various plazas that make up Haleiwa for an hour or two, including the old Waialua Sugar Mill.
 The sugar mill features local crafts, products, and services in a unique, old-Hawaii setting.

-Shops include the Coco’s Trading Post, North Shore Soap Factory, Charley Walker’s All Surf Glassing, Haleiwa Surfboard Company, Old Sugar Mill Brand Coffee & Chocolate, the weekly Saturday morning Farmers’ Market, and more.
+You’ll find a bunch of unique shops there include Coco’s Trading Post, North Shore Soap Factory, Charley Walker’s All Surf Glassing, Haleiwa Surfboard Company, and even the weekly Saturday morning Farmers’ Market.

 You can also find lots of shops at the North Shore Marketplace, including Patagonia (we love stopping in to see what new Pataloha gear is for sale), Aloha Vintage Vibes, and Polynesian Treasures.